-Click here to see the CIRR rates
+Click here to see CIRR rates

 Click here to see SEK's interest rate alternatives

-At the time of application the applicant has to choose between Offer CIRR and Contract CIRR.
+When applying, applicants must choose between Offer CIRR and Contract CIRR.

-Exceptions from this rule can be considered.
+Exceptions from this rule may be considered.

-6 months annuities are allowed for leasing transactions.
+Six month annuities are allowed for leasing transactions.

-The tenor is counted from the "Starting Point" (see below) and depends on the type of goods, contract amount, importing country etc.
+The tenor is counted from the "starting point" (see below) and depends on the type of goods, contract amount, importing country etc.

 The maximum tenor for the respective country category is: